noodlehaus/dispatch/README.md

 ?>
 ```

-From the code sample, routes `/users/index` and `/users/:username/show` will be made.
-Then
+From the code sample, routes `/users/index` and `/users/:username/show` will be
-outside of the `users` resource, a `/about` route is also made.
+made.
+Then outside of the `users` resource, a `/about` route is also made.

 ## Site Path and URL Rewriting
-If your app resides in a subfolder, include this path in your `dispatch.url` setting, so Dispatch
+If your app resides in a subfolder, include this path in your `dispatch.url`
-knows which parts of the `REQUEST_URI` need to be removed.
-This URL or your app path can then be
+setting, so Dispatch knows which parts of the `REQUEST_URI` need to be removed.
-accessed via `site($path_only = false)`.

 ```php
 <?php